Can AI flag disease outbreaks faster than humans? Not quite

 Now that many governments have launched aggressive measures to curb disease transmission, it’s harder to build algorithms to predict what’s next, Bogoch said.

 Artificial intelligence systems depend on vast amounts of prior data to train computers how to interpret new facts.
-But there are no close parallels to the way China is enforcing quarantine zones that impact hundreds of millions of people.
+But there are no close parallels to the way China is enforcing quarantine zones that affect hundreds of millions of people.